 (7) Standards for Admission 36

 (8) Revocation of Admission.
-37 37
+37

 (9) Suspension or Disbarment of Resident Attorney.(10) Attorneys Representing the United States.
 37 37

-(10) Attorneys Representing the Officer States.
+(10) Attorneys Representing the Office States.
 31

-(e) Authorization to Practice Law in the Northern and Southern Districts of
+(e) Authorization to Practice Law in the Northern and Southern Districts of of

 Mississippi Federal Court.
 37

 RULE 83.2.
 ASSIGNMENT OF JUDGES.
 38

 RULE 83.3.
 EXHIBITS 38

 (a) Custody and Disposition of Exhibits 38

 (b) Custody of Sensitive Exhibits.
 39

 RULE 83.4.
 CAMERAS AND ELECTRONIC DEVICES 39

 (a) Photography and Broadcasting Prohibited 39

 (b) Electronic Devices Prohibited 39

 (c) These provisions may be relaxed or modified in the discretion of the presiding judge 39

 RULE 83.5.
 MISSISSIPPI RULES OF PROFESSIONAL CONDUCT.
 39

 RULE 83.6 BANKRUPTCY 39

 RULE 83.7 ALTERNATIVE DISPUTE RESOLUTION 40

 (a) Introduction and Purpose 40

 (b) Administration of ADR Plan 40

 (c) Voluntary Use of Other Methods 40

 (d) Definitions 40

-(e) Cases Appropriate for ADR.
+(e) Cases Appropriate for ADR(1) Discretion of Court 40

-Discretion of Court Actions Exempted from Consideration for ADR 40 41
+(2) Actions Exempted from Consideration for ADR 41

 (f) Procedures for ADR.
 41

-', (1) Early Conferral Regarding ADR 41
+(1) Early Conferral Regarding ADR 41

-(2) Case Management Order Provision Regarding ADR 4 1
+(2) Case Management Order Provision Regarding ADR 41

-(3) Report Regarding ADR Required before Final Pre-Trial Conference.
-41
+(3) Report Regarding ADR Required before Final Pre-Trial Conference.(4) Pre-ADR Procedures.
+41 41

-(4) Pre-ADR Procedures.
-41

-(g) Authority to Settle.
-41
+(g) Authority to Settle 41

 (8) (1) Disclosure 42

 (2) Appearance at Mediation or Settlement Conference 42

 (3) Attendance of Parties 42

 (4) Post-Mediation Report to Court.
 42

 (h) Sanctions 42

 (i) Mediators 42

 (1) Court-Appointed Panels 43

 (2) Use of Non-Panel Mediators 43

 (3) Immunity.
 43

 (4) Codes of Ethics and Standards of Conduct 43

 (5) Disqualification 43

-(j ) Confidentiality of Proceedings 43
+(j) Confidentiality of Proceedings

-• (1) General Rule of Confidentiality 43
+(1) General Rule of Confidentiality 43

 (2) No Compelled Disclosure 43

 (3) Limitations on Communications with Court 44

 (4) Exceptions to the General Rule of Confidentiality.
 44

 RULE 83.8.
 RICO CASES 44

 ADMIRALT Y AND MARITIME RULES DISTRICT COURTS OF MISSISSIPPI 48

 RULE A. SCOPE AND GENERAL PROVISIONS 48

-(1) A12 1.
-2124 40

 (1) Applicability 48

 (2) Citation Format 48

 (3) Application of Local Admiralty and Maritime Rules 48

 (4) Designation of "In Admiralty" Proceedings 48

 (5) In Rem Admiralty and Maritime Jurisdiction 48

-, , •

 (6) Verification of Pleadings 49

-(7) Amendment of Pleadings to Add or Delete Rule 9(h) Designations 49
+(7) Amendment of Pleadings to Add or Delete Rule 9(h) Designations

+, ,

 (8) Issuance of Process 49

-(9) Publication of Notices.
-49
+(0) Publication of Notices 49

 (10) Form and Return of Process in In Personam Actions 50 (11) Taxation of Costs.
 50 (12) Forms - Admiralty and Maritime Rules 50 RULE B. ATTACHMENT AND GARNISHMENT: SPECIAL PROVISIONS 50 (1) Definition of "Not Found Within the District."
-50 (2) Pre-seizure Requirements 50 50 51 51 51 (e) Use of Substitute Custodian 51 (3) Notification of Seizure to Defendant 51 (4) Post-attachment Review Proceedings 51 51 52 (5) Procedural Requirement for the Entry of Default 52 (6) Procedural Requirements for the Entry of Default Judgment 52 RULE C. ACTIONS IN REM 53 (1) Verification Requirements 53 (2) Pre-seizure Requirements 53 53 54 54 (3) Special Requirements for Actions Involving Freight, Proceeds or Intangible Property. (a) Instructions to Be Contained in the Summons (b) Requirements for Claims to Prevent the Delivery of Freight, Proceeds or Intangible Property to the United States Marshal (c) Delivery or Payment of the Freight, Proceeds or Intangible Property to the United States Marshal.
-54 54 (4) Publishing Notice of the Arrest as Required by Supplemental Rule (C)(4 (a) Time for Publication (b) Proof of Publication 55 55 55
+50 (2) Pre-seizure Requirements (a) Judicial Review Before Issuance. (b) Certification of Exigent Circumstances (c) Preparation and Issuance of the Process of Attachment and Garnishment. (d) United States Marshal's Return of Service. (e) Use of Substitute Custodian 50 51 51 51 51 (3) Notification of Seizure to Defendant 51 (4) Post-attachment Review Proceedings 51 51 52 (5) Procedural Requirement for the Entry of Default 52 (6) Procedural Requirements for the Entry of Default Judgment 52 RULE C. ACTIONS IN REM 53 (1) Verification Requirements 53 (2) Pre-seizure Requirements 53 53 54 54 (3) Special Requirements for Actions Involving Freight, Proceeds or Intangible Property. (a) Instructions to Be Contained in the Summons (b) Requirements for Claims to Prevent the Delivery of Freight, Proceeds or Intangible Property to the United States Marshal (c) Delivery or Payment of the Freight, Proceeds or Intangible Property to the United States Marshal.
+5454 (4) Publishing Notice of the Arrest as Required by Supplemental Rule (C)(4 (a) Time for Publication (b) Proof of Publication 55 55 55